peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

     public EFloat Remainder​(EFloat divisor, EContext ctx) Returns the remainder that would result when this arbitrary-precision binary floating-point number is divided by another arbitrary-precision binary floating-point number.
+The remainder is the number that remains when the absolute value of this arbitrary-precision binary floating-point number is divided (as though by DivideToIntegerZeroScale) by the absolute value of the other arbitrary-precision binary floating-point number; the remainder has the same sign (positive or negative) as this arbitrary-precision binary floating-point number.

 **Parameters:**